 Unlike other countries, New Zealand had representatives of indigenous people in Parliament from an early date.
 From 1867 Māori men aged 21 and over, whether or not they owned property, could vote to elect four Māori MPs.

 Parliament assisted the Māori MPs by translating relevant proceedings and establishing a select committee for Māori issues.
 Interpreters were employed until the early 20th century, when it was ruled that Māori should speak in English if they could do so.

 At times of uncertain majorities and the formation of new governments, Māori MPs could temporarily play a significant role.
 Most of the time, however, they were marginalised.

 In the 1890s, when the Liberals established the first formal political party, political power shifted from the House of Representatives to elections, parties and leaders.
 The Reform Party was formed in 1909, and the Labour Party in 1916.
-The National Party emerged in 1936 from the fusion of Reform and the other main conservative party, United.
+The National Party emerged in 1936 from the fusion of Reform and the other main conservative party, United (formerly the Liberals).

 In the 20th century, following a transitional period of three-party politics, a two-party political structure existed in New Zealand.
 The two main parties – National and Labour – developed huge grassroots memberships.

 The number of MPs remained at 80 from 1902 until 1966.
 About 30% were farmers, but the election of a Labour government in 1935 increased the number of trade unionists in Parliament.

 From the early 1900s the Young Maori Party MPs had some impact.
 In the 1930s the Rātana Church entered an alliance with Labour, and by 1943 all the Māori seats were held by Labour MPs who were Rātana members.